 Provincially, we echo the call for the reinstatement of paid sick days for all workers.
 Workers must also be provided proper rest periods and breaks and other protections enshrined under employment standards.
 We strongly oppose any form of divide and rule practices that may lead to the exemption of agricultural workers from these important benefits.
 As an occupational health and safety issue, employers must cover the cost of safety equipment and hygiene products to protect workers from infection.
 Ministry of Labour inspectors should be undertaking unannounced proactive inspections in the interest of protecting the well-being of some of the most vulnerable members of our workforce.
 In the event that employers neglect to provide relevant supports for workers, public health should steps in to provide those supports.

 In his public address, Prime Minister Justin Trudeau spoke about his ability to use technology to continue his work.
 Not every worker has this luxury.
 We demand to know what steps the federal and provincial governments will undertake to ensure access to the internet is universal.
 There is strong concern that precarious workers will face significant data overcharges during this crisis.

-Echoing the words of Dr. Michael Ryan, the Executive Director of the World Health Organization “We cannot forget migrants, we can not forget undocumented workers . . .
+of Dr. Michael Ryan, the Executive Director of the World Health Organization “We cannot forget migrants, we can not forget undocumented workers . . .
 The only way to beat this [COVID-19] is to leave no one behind… So when we talk about stigma we also need to avoid that, but we need to avoid exclusion as well.
-We’re in this together and I hope we can finish this together.”
+We’re in this together and I hope we can finish this t

 In closing, pandemics always have a human face.
 Our concern is how migrant workers may be vilified and criminalized as a result of COVID-19.
 We strongly condemn any attempts to scapegoat migrant workers or to implement policies that negatively and disproportionately impact migrant workers across Canada.